 6 weeks - 5 hours of lecture and 7.5 hours of laboratory per week 8 weeks - 3.5 hours of lecture and 6 hours of laboratory per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-Historical Archaeology: Historical Artifact Identification and Analysis: Read Less [-] ANTHRO 122A Archaeology of the Americas: Archaeology of North America 4 Units Terms offered: Spring 2021, Fall 2016, Spring 2013 .
-Prehistory of North American Indians; prehistoric culture areas; relations with historic Indians.
-Archaeology of the Americas: Archaeology of North America: Read More Rules & Requirements Prerequisites: 2 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer:
+Historical Archaeology: Historical Artifact Identification and Analysis: Read Less [-] ANTHRO 122A Archaeology of the Americas: Archaeology of North America 4 Units Terms offered: Spring 2023, Spring 2021, Fall 2016 Archaeological understanding of ancestral cultures in North America from the end of the last ice age (ca. 20,000 years before the present) up to the time of sustained European contact (beginning ca. 500 years ago).
+Emphasis on variability of cultural expression in each region and historical continuities between archaeological materials and contemporary Native American communities.
+Topics include: earliest sites known to archaeology; development of foraging societies in the far west and far north; origins of agriculture and village life; and the emergence of politically complex societies in the southwest and Eastern Woodlands.
+Archaeology of the Americas: Archaeology of North America: Read More [+] Rules & Requirements Prerequisites: 2 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: